emanuele-mincato/Machine_Learning_projects/README.md

 track of the dependencies between sequence elements.
 We decided to divide the project into these two parts because we use different working methods.

+## Optimization
+Addressing a semi-supervised learning problem.
+We have to simulate a scenario where we have high number of data where only few of them are labelled.
+The goal is to assign to all points the right labels by some optimization algorithm.

+We simulated this case generating two clouds of points on the plane and randomly choosing few of them to create the labelled set of points.
+Then we used methods such as Gradient Descent, Randomized Block Coordinate Gradient Descent (BCGD) and Cyclic BCGD with blocks of dimension 1.
+The goal is to properly classify all the points between the two sets and test the accuracy of the implemented methods.
+After this first part we tested the methods on a real dataset for a problem of gender classification.